Superior Court of the District of Columbia

 The Superior Court of the District of Columbia, commonly referred to as DC Superior Court, is the trial court for the District of Columbia, in the United States.
-It hears cases involving criminal and civil law, as well as family court, landlord and tenant, probate, tax and driving violations (no permit and DUI).
-All appeals of Superior Court decisions go to the District of Columbia Court of Appeals (though magistrate judge opinions are first appealed to a Superior Court Associate Judge).
+It hears cases involving criminal, civil law, family court, landlord, tenant, probate, tax, and driving violations.
+All appeals of Superior Court decisions go to the District of Columbia Court of Appeals though magistrate judge opinions are first appealed to a Superior Court Associate Judge.

 History

+19th century

 The first judicial systems in the new District of Columbia were established by the United States Congress in 1801.
 The Circuit Court of the District of Columbia (not to be confused with the United States Court of Appeals for the District of Columbia Circuit, which it later evolved into) was both a trial court of general jurisdiction and an appellate court, and it heard cases under both local and federal law.
-Congress also established justices of the peace and an orphans' court, which were combined in 1870 into a new local court called the Police Court.
-The Police Court had jurisdiction over misdemeanors (concurrently with the federal courts) as well as equity powers.
+Congress also established justices of the peace and an orphans' court, which were combined in 1870 into a new local court, called the Police Court, which had jurisdiction over misdemeanors (concurrently with the federal courts) as well as equity powers.

+20th century

 In 1909, Congress converted the Police Court into the Municipal Court, which became a court of record with jury trials in 1921.
 In 1963, Congress again converted the Municipal Court into the Court of General Sessions.
 Its jurisdiction was broader, although the federal courts retained concurrent jurisdiction in criminal cases.
-Under the District of Columbia Court Reform and Criminal Procedure Act of 1970, the Court of General Sessions was combined with the Juvenile Court (established in 1906) and the D.C.
-Tax Court (established as the local Board of Tax Appeals in 1937) to form the Superior Court of the District of Columbia, a trial court of general and mostly exclusive jurisdiction for D.C.
+Under the District of Columbia Court Reform and Criminal Procedure Act of 1970, the Court of General Sessions was combined with the Juvenile Court, established in 1906, and D.C.
+Tax Court, established as the local Board of Tax Appeals in 1937, to form the Superior Court of the District of Columbia, a trial court of general and mostly exclusive jurisdiction for D.C.

+21st century

-The court consists of a chief judge and 61 associate judges.
+As of the 21st century, the court consists of a chief judge and 61 associate judges.
 The court is assisted by the service of 24 magistrate judges and retired judges who have been recommended and approved as senior judges.
 When a vacancy occurs on the court, the District of Columbia Judicial Nomination Commission invites applications.
 It sends three candidates' names to the President of the United States, who sends one nomination to the U.S. Senate for advice and consent.
-If the Senate confirms a judge, they serve for a 15-year term, which is renewable.
+A judge who is confirmed by the Senate serves for a 15-year term, which is renewable.
 The Superior Court and the D.C.
 Court of Appeals, known collectively as the D.C.
-Courts, comprise the judicial branch of D.C.'s local government.
+Courts, comprise the judicial branch of the D.C. local government.

 In criminal cases, the government is represented by the Office of the United States Attorney for the District of Columbia or the Office of the Attorney General for the District of Columbia, depending on the nature and severity of the charges.